Function approximation and nonparametric regression with binary and ternary ReLU networks: Abstract

 \section{Abstract}

 .2cm We show that deep sparse ReLU networks with ternary weights and deep ReLU networks with binary weights can approximate $\beta$-H\"older functions on $[0,1]^d$.
-Also, continuous functions on $[0,1]^d$ can be approximated by networks of depth $2$ with binary activation function $\mathds{1}_{[0,1)}$. .2cm
+Also, for any interval $[a,b)\subset\mathbb{R}$, continuous functions on $[0,1]^d$ can be approximated by networks of depth $2$ with binary activation function $\mathds{1}_{[a,b)}$. .2cm

 {\bf Keywords}: function approximation; ReLU networks; binary weights; binary activation

 .2cm